ByAliaksandr/gdl/README.md

 Below is the results overview of the 4 individual requirements of the assignment.

-1. Implement logic which updates the data layer according to the specifications. (&check;)
+1. Implement logic which updates the data layer according to the specifications. (✅)
-2. Implement the "Analytics" tracker functionality according to the specifications. (&check;)
+2. Implement the "Analytics" tracker functionality according to the specifications. (✅)
-3. Create a useful debugging mechanism which provides details of the events being published, and how they are handled by GDL. (&check;)
+3. Create a useful debugging mechanism which provides details of the events being published, and how they are handled by GDL. (✅)
-4. Write some unit tests for the code you have created. (&#126;) (See `src/data-layer/page-info-slice.spec.ts`)
+4. Write some unit tests for the code you have created. (🔶) (See `src/data-layer/page-info-slice.spec.ts`)

 _Note_ jest configuration is not set by default.
 Extra time is needed to investigate the jest/webpack configuration.